hashicorp/hcp-terraform-operator/docs/faq.md

   - A new operator option `--sync-period` allows configuration of the minimum frequency at which all watched resources are reconciled.
 This allows faster synchronization of the state between Custom Resources and Terraform Cloud.

-  - The Operator creates Terraform Cloud clients per Custom Resource.
-It means that a single deployment of the Operator can work with different organizations or tokens.
+  - The Operator manages a Terraform Cloud client for each Custom Resource.
+This means that a single deployment of the Operator can work across multiple Terraform Cloud organizations.

   - The Operator consists of different controllers that manage different Terraform Cloud resources.
 This provides additional flexibility.
 For example, a module can be executed in a workspace that is not managed by the Operator.
 More details about controllers you can find in the [README](../README.md) file.